Skip to content

 The 12 ancient Greek Olympian gods and goddesses:

 • Zeus was the king of the gods.
-He was the god of the sky and thunder, and was both brother and husband of the goddess Hera.
+He was the god of the sky and thunder.
+He was both the brother and husband of the goddess Hera.

 • Hera was the queen of the gods.
 She was the goddess of marriage, women, childbirth and family.